Water stagnation: Dangers

-To avoid ground and surface water stagnation, drainage of surface and subsoil is advised.
+To avoid ground and surface water stagnation, the drainage of surface and subsoil is advised.
 Areas with a shallow water table are more susceptible to ground water stagnation due to the lower availability of natural soil drainage.

 Life that may thrive in stagnant water

 Some plants prefer flowing water, while others, such as lotuses, prefer stagnant water.

 Various anaerobic bacteria are commonly found in stagnant water.
 For this reason, pools of stagnant water have historically been used in processing hemp and some other fiber crops, as well as linden bark used for making bast shoes.
 Several weeks of soaking makes bast fibers easily separable due to bacterial and fermentative processes known as retting.